flextype/docs.flextype.org/site/entries/en/basics/configuration/entry.md

 ---
 Flextype allows you to configure your site in any way you can dream up, and it’s thanks to the powerful and flexible configuration options that make this possible.

+All Flextype configuration files are written in YAML syntax with a `.yaml` file extension.
+YAML is very intuitive which makes it very easy to both read and write.

 You can update and create site configuration by editing file `/site/config/settings.yaml`

     # The title of the website
     title: Flextype

     # The description of the website
     description: Build fast, flexible, easier to manage websites with Flextype.

     # The keywords of the website
     keywords: flextype, php, cms, flat-file cms, flat cms, flatfile cms, html

     # The robots of the website
     robots: index, follow

     # The name and email address of the website author
     author:
       email: ''
       name: ''

     # Set the timezone to be used on the website.
     # For a list of valid timezone settings, see:
     # http://php.net/manual/en/timezones.php
     timezone: UTC

     # Charset
     #
     # Set internal character encoding.